Ebere-Azubuike/Students-Learning-Performance/README.md

 # Students-Learning-Performance using Power BI
 This project explains students' learning performance (Online or E-learning in focus) before and after the pandemic.

 A total of 1000 students were surveyed through a questionnaire.
-Actionable insights from the data were to answer questions on;
+Actionable insights from the data were to used to address some specific questions

 # Project Objectives